patternfly/patternfly-react/packages/react-core/src/components/Menu/examples/Menu.md

 ### Filtering with search input

-A [search input](/components/search-input) component can be placed within `<MenuInput>` to render a search input at the top of the menu.
+A [search input](/components/search-input) component can be placed within `<MenuSearch>` and `<MenuSearchInput>` to render a search input at the top of the menu.
 In the following example, the `onChange` property of the text input is passed a callback that filters menu items as a user types.

 ```ts file="MenuFilteringWithSearchInput.tsx"